 Like what you’re reading?
 Click here to join over 15,000 of your peers and get free collections management tips and resources.

 What is the one change that you’ve made at your institution that has had the biggest impact?

 Last year, I reformatted and automated our loan documentation, moving our process from Word documents to Crystal Reports.
 This has proven to be more efficient, and created a tidier digital document for requesting signatures and filing.
 Our executive director encouraged this born-digital paperwork, and the entire process is smoother and faster now.
 I’m also using the Loan module more effectively because I learned about its features during the process.

 Presently, we’re working on creating a draft style guide for our object records, focusing on how we use each field and how to improve the data and the way we use it in order to better define priorities.

-Shangri La is a young institution, and our data entry processes have changed as curatorial directions shifted.
+Doris Duke Foundation for Islamic Art’s Shangri La Museum is a young institution, and our data entry processes have changed as curatorial directions shifted.
 When I became the registrar I realized we needed a document outlining how we use each field in TMS, because even after using it every day for almost three years, I still wasn’t sure.
 Defining and documenting how we use fields has proven immensely helpful for our newly hired Curator of Collections and Exhibitions, who needed a primer for how the data had been organized up to this point.
 We’ve created a solid foundation for the final guide.